pyControl/docs/docs/index.md

 ### Installation

 Get the latest version of the pyControl GUI, either by downloading it at a zip file from the [releases](https://github.com/pyControl/code/releases) page or by cloning the [code repository](https://github.com/pyControl/code) to your computer with Git.
-Cloning the repository is recommended as it makes it easier to update pyControl in future.
+Cloning the repository is recommended as it makes it easier to update pyControl in the future.

 Either way you obtain the code, you will have the following folder structure: